 As a final note, make sure that you leave a float plan with someone before you go, in case the unexpected happens.

-Paddling Route to Discovery Island and what to see when exploring Discovery Island.
+Check out our post, Paddling Route to Discovery Island, for what to see when exploring Discovery Island.

 Bruce Holland – You can also catch me at Ourhomehas6wheels.com or Brakelightfoto.com